Danny Hakim: Career

 In 2012 Hakim was a finalist for a Pulitzer Prize in 2012 for co-authoring a series on the abuse and neglect of the developmentally disabled in New York State nursing homes.
-The articles identified over 1200 unexplained deaths over the previous decade, and led to removal of top level administrators, the firing of 130 employees and to the passage of laws protecting the disabled.
+The articles identified over 1200 unexplained deaths over the previous decade, and led to the removal of top level administrators, the firing of 130 employees and the passage of laws protecting the disabled.

 In 2012 he moved to London to become the Times European economic correspondent.